rmosolgo/rmosolgo.github.io/source/_posts/2016-11-12-graphql-query-as-a-state-machine.markdown

 Now, each runtime type transitions to _exactly_ one selection.
 This information simplifies pre-execution analysis and execution.
 Additionally, this computed state can cache field-level values like coerced arguments and field resolve functions.

 In [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), these transformations are implemented in `GraphQL::InternalRepresentation`.
+At time of writing, the multi-selection state is implemented as an array of `InternalRepresentation::Node`s, but [an incoming PR](https://github.com/rmosolgo/graphql-ruby/pull/395) will formalize them as `InternalRepresentation::Selection`s